All of the Partners & People of AA Thornton are joining forces with Venner Shipley

 The European Union has worked for several years on the establishment of a common patent court which has been created on the basis of an international treaty.
 The UPC Agreement entered into force on 1 June 2023.

-As of June 2023, 17 EU states have ratified the UPC Agreement and are participating in the new court system from its start date, although further countries are expected to join in due course.
+As of September 2024, 18 EU states have ratified the UPC Agreement and are participating in the new court system and further countries are expected to join in due course.

 Find out more.